-Chris Sanders, principal, has been a banker and asset manager for 26 years, and is a visiting professor in international finance at the School of Public Administration at the University of Göteburg in Sweden.
-He has degrees in political science from Duke University and Arabic literature from the University of Michigan.
-He began his financial career as a private banker in Saudi Arabia in 1979.
-Since 1984, he has lived in London and worked in the international investment management industry.
-He founded Sanders Research Associates in 1997.
+Chris Sanders, managing director, has spent thirty five years in investment banking and money management, and lectured for ten years in international economics at the School of Public Administration in Gothenburg.
+He has degrees in political science from Duke University and in Arabic literature from the University of Michigan.
+He began his career in finance as a private banker in Saudi Arabia in 1979.
+In 1984, he moved to London where he worked in the investment management industry for twenty-six years.
+He founded Sanders Research Associates in 1997 and in 2009 relocated with SRA to Ireland.
+He contributed a chapter on Ireland’s strategic energy dilemma in Own Our Oil, published by Liberties Press, Dublin, and is the author of The Energy Dynamics of the New World Order, forthcoming from Springer.

 Dr Elizabeth Savage, director, co-founder and head of research of Sanders Research Associates.
 She is, with Chris Sanders, the developer of Sanders Research's investment research methodology, Matrix5, which analyses strategic resources, geo-political regions and policy formation.
 Her years as an academic bring rigour to SRA's views of the global political economy.
 Research areas include Middle East and North Africa, resource depletion and scenario development.